forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 [Sign up](https://app.forestry.io/signup) for a Forestry account, and then navigate to the [dashboard](https://app.forestry.io/dashboard).

 1. Click "Add Site".
-In the modal the opens, choose "Import existing site".
+In the modal, choose "Import existing site".
 2. You'll be prompted to choose a static site generator.
 From the dropdown list, choose _Jekyll_.
 3. Select _GitHub_ from the list of options.
 4. You'll be prompted to choose "Public Repos" or "Private Repos".
 Your fork is a public fork, so click "Public Repos".